danielnehrig/dotfiles/.config/nvim/Readme.md

 so if you feel like you wanna be faster and more efficiant then go for it
 learn outside your comfort zone try around what happens when you press certain keys
 or look up a cheat sheet of vim to see the usages of your not so often vim features

-### Integrate Quickfix into workflow

-For what?
-i use it for project wide searches vimgrep (for example)
-testing files with vim-test and neomake
-there are various other use cases for the quickfix list

-now fully using quickfix and locationlist (/)